 The middle of the funnel (MOFU) is the stage of the marketing funnel in which potential customers actively consider your product or service.

-To move potential customers through this stage, you need to provide them with relevant and targeted content to guide them in their purchasing decisions.
+To move potential customers through this stage, you need to provide them with targeted authority content to guide them in their purchasing decisions.

 Here are some common signs that your middle-of-the-funnel activity isn’t up to par.